 The story, however, has a happy ending.
 Andersen graduated school in 1827 and almost immediately became successful writing short stories, plays and poetry.
 King Christian VIII of Denmark was so impressed with his work that he gave Andersen a grant to travel around Europe.
 Hans felt most comfortable on the road and later wrote, “To travel is to live.”

-All these fairy godmothers may not have been an accident.
+All these fairy godmother type favors may not have been an accident.
 There was a rumor that Hans Christian Andersen was actually the illegitimate son of King Christian.
 This rumor, however, has not been substantiated by any reliable source.
 (If true it would make a great story!)

 It was during his travels across Europe that Andersen began writing fairy tales.
-While his early stories were not greatly received, he continued.
 In 1838 he wrote Fairy Tales Told for Children.
 New Collection.
 First Booklet.
 This book earned him immense popularity when, in 1845 it was translated to English and other languages.
-It became a best seller.
+It became a world wide best seller.

 Andersen’s tales were often dark and creepy.
 His heroes and heroines often go through enormous difficulties.
 Although the endings are usually happy, they pay great prices for that happiness, often undergoing physical, mental and spiritual changes.
 For example:

 — Karen, the protagonist in The Red Shoes, loves to dance and wear her beautiful shoes.
 However, it gets to the point where she cannot stop dancing and eventually her feet must be cut off!

 — The Little Mermaid trades her fish tail for human legs.
 In the process she undergoes excruciating physical pain, is betrayed by a handsome prince, and even commits suicide before she is freed to the Daughters of the Air.